SAP/spartacus-docs/_pages/home/updating-to-version-2211.35/modernize-apps-migrated-from-6.8-to-2211.19.md

    1. In the `architect > build > configurations > development` section, remove the following three properties: `"buildOptimizer"`, `"vendorChunk"`, and `"namedChunks"`

 1. In the `"compilerOptions"` section of `tsconfig.json`, remove the following properties: `"baseUrl"`, `"forceConsistentCasingInFileNames"`, and `"downlevelIteration"`.
-1. In the same section, add the following properties: `"skipLibCheck": true` and `"esModuleInterop": true`.
+1. In the same section `"compilerOptions"` of `tsconfig.json`, add the following properties: `"skipLibCheck": true` and `"esModuleInterop": true`.

    The updated section should appear as follows: